Drs.Glen & Christy GriffinVeterinarian/owner

 Dr. Christy is part-owner and at this time she is not practicing veterinary medicine.
 She is busy working at her other full time job; raising 3 children and running her ranch.

 Dr. Sarah Allin is a part-owner of the South West Animal Health Centre and Associate Pet Hospital.
 She fulfills the role of manager of the Associate Pet Hospital.
 She works at both the Animal Health Centre and the Associate Pet Hospital as she enjoys working with both large and small animals, with particular interests in ophthalmology of all species and equine reproduction.
 She was raised on a mixed farm north west of Eatonia, SK.
 Her interest in becoming a veterinarian began growing up with her family's cow-calf operation, as well as involvement in the 4-H beef project.
 She joined the team here in May of 2005 after graduating from WCVM.
-She, her husband Devin, and two sons Austin and Cole, live on an acreage southwest of Swift Current.
+She, her husband Devin, and three sons Austin, Cole and Wade, live on an acreage southwest of Swift Current.

 Dr. Doug Mann is the past owner of the Animal Health Centre and Associate Pet Hospital.
 He spends all of his professional time in the Animal Health Centre.
 His interests are reproduction in cattle, embryo transfer, investigating herd problems, breed improvement, and ranching.
 He grew up on a farm near Melville, SK.
 He met his wife Wanda in vet college in Saskatoon and were married the year they graduated in 1984.
 They have a purebred Hereford and commercial Red Angus operation of around 200 cows north of Swift Current.
-Since selling the clinic, he has put more focus towards his cattle.
+Since selling the clinic in 2013, he has put more focus towards his cattle.

 Dr. Brittany Wiese was raised on a mixed farm in Bentley AB, where she grew up involved in 4H and Pony Club and helping on the farm.
 She developed an interest in research and cattle nutrition during her undergraduate degree at the University of Alberta.
 After graduating from the Western College of Veterinary Medicine in 2014, she went on to pursue a Master’s Degree in ruminant nutrition while working for the bovine field service department at the WCVM.
 Her clinical interests include all aspects of bovine practice, with special interests in herd health, applied research and the relationship between nutrition and animal health.